Zain-ul-Abdin45/Analytics-Engineer-Project/docs/technical_requirement_and_implementaion.md

 - **Sonar Results Distribution:** Shows the frequency of entries with specific numbers of sonar results, revealing that most entries have 0 results.
 - **Unit Type Analysis:** Visualizes the distribution of measurement units across the dataset, showing standardization patterns with ST and EA as dominant units.

-> **Styling Notes:** Clean, minimal styling (`sns.set_style('whitegrid')`) was chosen for professional readability in Python visualizations, while Superset dashboards used cohesive color themes and interactive elements.
+> **Styling Notes:** Clean, minimal styling (`sns.set_style('whitegrid')`) was chosen for professional readability in Python visualizations, while Superset dashboards used cohesive color themes (mainly choose Markt-Pilot color pallets) and interactive elements.

 ### Dashboard Components in Apache Superset: